-I am currently engaged as a PhD student at NTNU University Museum where I work on a project to investigate the role of large ungulate herbivores on the vegetation and ecosystem functioning in boreal production forests.
+My main research interest is concerning large herbivores, especially moose, and how they affect the vegetation and ecosystem functioning in boreal production forests.
 I focus on a wide range of herbivore-vegetation interactions including carbon and nutrient dynamics.
 An underlying aim of this research is to supply a mechanistic understanding of ecosystem dynamics which can aid and direct the simultaneous management of the multiple ecosystem services which we rely on from our forests.

 Scientific, academic and artistic work

 A selection of recent journal publications, artistic productions, books, including book and report excerpts.
 See all publications in the database

 - (2019) Moose effects on soil temperatures, tree canopies, and understory vegetation: a path analysis.
 Ecosphere. vol. 10:e02966 (12).

 - (2019) Long-term changes in northern large-herbivore communities reveal differential rewilding rates in space and time.
 PLOS ONE. vol. 14 (5).

 - (2018) Pervasive moose browsing in boreal forests alters successional trajectories by severely suppressing keystone species.
 Ecosphere. vol. 9:e02458 (10).